 Embarking on a Journey with NVivo (or 3 lessons from Middle-earth)

-29 July 2013 - IN coding, Communities, evaluation, in, NVivo, qualitative, queries, research, Schools
+29 July 2013 - BY Megan Walker Grimaldi IN coding, Communities, evaluation, in, NVivo, qualitative, queries, research, Schools

-Update: Find out more about Megan's work in her upcoming eSeminar Using NVivo to support evaluation and enhance organizational learning in a non-profit network .
+Update: Find out more about Megan's work in her recorded eSeminar Using NVivo to support evaluation and enhance organizational learning in a non-profit network .